frankie-2nfro-com/football_match_outcome_prediction/README.md

 I created a postgre instance in AWS for storing the result data.

 ### Pipeline
-I create a pipeline.py script to create a class handle all tasks of data I did in the previous milestones.
+I created a pipeline.py script with a class to handle all tasks of data I did in the previous milestones.

 ```python
 import re